CharaChorder/docs/docs/Device Manager.rst

 ---------------
 .. dropdown:: What is Character Entry?

-	Character entry, known to the CharaChorder community as "chentry," refers to typing one character at time.
+	Character entry, known to the CharaChorder community as "chentry", refers to typing one character at time.

 .. image:: /assets/images/ManagerSettingsChentry.png
   :width: 1200